 Chromebooks provide a budget-friendly alternative to Windows laptops and Macbooks, while also offering a lot of productivity tools.
 That’s why they are a popular choice for students and young professionals.
-They are also a great starter laptop for teens who are still learning the ropes of online and digital security, mainly because of a feature called sandboxing that makes Chromebooks resistant to most malware.
+They are also a great starter laptop for teens who are still learning the ropes of personal digital security, mainly because of a feature called sandboxing that makes Chromebooks resistant to most malware.

 Does Antivirus Work On Chromebooks?